Read more about the local issues and campaigns we’re currently working on

 - We’ve written to our local MPs, Helen Whately and Gordon Henderson, to ask them to consider making representations to the Prime Minister to highlight the importance of the increase for families in our area, as well as communities across the country.

-- We’re in the process of contacting local councillors, partners and community organisations to add signatures to an open letter to the government.
+- We contacted local councillors, partners and community organisations to invite them to sign our open letter to the Prime Minister:

 - We’ve shared information on Facebook and Twitter to encourage our followers to spread the word.

-- We’re organising interviews on local radio stations and sending press releases to local newspapers.
+- We took part in an interview on our local radio station and sent press releases to local newspapers.